MC-Kangan/Embedded-C-for-Microcontrollers-Individual-Project/README.md

 Since both two days have a daylight time >= 11h, the midday on the 2nd day will be shifted to 13 due to the transition to summer time.

 ----------------------------------------------------------------------------------
+Test 3.2 (Requirement 4)

-From summer time to winter time
+Condition 2: From summer time (midday = 13) to winter time (midday = 12)

 1st Day:
+- Uncover at 8
+- Cover at 16
+Time will be overwrote to 13 + (16 - 8)/2 = 17
+LED will show 17, 18, 19, 20, 21 ...

+2nd Day:
-- Uncover at 6
+- Uncover at 8
 - Cover at 18
-Time will be overwrote to 12 + (18 - 6)/2 = 18
+Time will be overwrote to 12 + (18 - 8)/2 = 17
-LED will show 18, 19, 20, 21, 22 ...
+LED will show 17, 18, 19, 20, 21 ...

-2nd Day:
-- Uncover at 6
-- Cover at 22
-Time will be overwrote to 13 + (22 - 6)/2 = 21
-LED will show 21, 22, 23, 0, 1 ...

-Since both two days have a daylight time >= 11h, the midday on the 2nd day will be shifted to 13 due to the transition to summer time.
+Since both two days have a daylight time < 11h, the midday on the 2nd day will be shifted to 12 due to the transition to winter time.